nofxx/yamg/README.md

 '16-icon.svg', '256-icon.svg', and problably not many other sizes:
 The SVG will be rasterized in the correct size needed.

+### ICO

+YAMG will automatically find the best version and combine:
+16px, 32px and 48px into a .ico for the web.
+Also check out #HTML to meta tags for all this.

 ## Splash